Disce-et-facere/Embedded-serialCommunication/README.md

 # Embedded-Serial communication

 ## Setup
-1. start new platformIO project.
+1. start a new platformIO project.
 2. Board Arduino uno
 3. Framework arduino
 4. Open platformIO.ini and remove "Framework = arduino" line.
 (Check the ini file in the repo for example.)